phoemelakyle/AGRIMARTv3/README.md

 >### <h2 id="database-schema">🗃️ Database Schema

-Below is the MySQL schema for setting up the `AGRIMART` database.
+Below is the MySQL schema for setting up the `ANGKATANI` database.
 You can execute these in MySQL Workbench or phpMyAdmin.

 ```sql
 CREATE TABLE Seller(